-(4) Represents impairment charges and amortization expense on acquisition-related intangibles.
+(3) Represents impairment charges and amortization expense on acquisition-related intangibles.
 See Note 10 to our Consolidated Financial Statements for additional information on our intangible assets.

-(5) Net book value per share is derived by dividing "shareholders' equity" by the number of common shares issued and outstanding, excluding unvested restricted shares, all determined as of the end of each fiscal period.
+(4) Net book value per share is derived by dividing "shareholders' equity" by the number of common shares issued and outstanding, excluding unvested restricted shares, all determined as of the end of each fiscal period.

-(6) Long-term debt (including current maturities): Fiscal 2023 amounts consist of acquisition related term loans to fund the Sunset Acquisition.
-Prior periods shown consisted of term loans incurred to fund a portion of the Home Meridian and Shenandoah acquisitions, which were paid off in January 2021.
+(5) Long-term debt (including current maturities): Fiscal 2024 and 2023 amounts consist of acquisition related term loans to fund the Sunset Acquisition.
+Fiscal 2020 amounts consisted of term loans incurred to fund a portion of the Home Meridian and Shenandoah acquisitions, which were paid off in January 2021.